April 1, 2020

 Q. Does this mean we don’t have to make our mortgage payments for 90 days?

-No, if you are able you need to make your mortgage payment each month just as you have been and should continue to do so.
+A. No, if you are able you need to make your mortgage payment each month just as you have been and should continue to do so.
 This forbearance help is for people who NEED it because of economic hardship due to the Coronavirus.
 IF due to the Coronavirus you have circumstances that have occurred in your life that make it difficult to make your mortgage payment your current Mortgage Servicer (lender) could offer you a mortgage forbearance to help you through this difficult time.

 You may need to supply proof of your financial hardship and should contact your current Mortgage Servicer for specifics.
 Their number is usually located on your mortgage statement.